cvxgrp/multi_period_liability_clearing/README.md

 ```

 To use the MOSEK solver, you will need to follow instructions listed [here](https://docs.mosek.com/9.1/install/installation.html).
-Otherwise, you will have to remove all instances of `solver="MOSEK"`.

 ## Examples
 The examples in section 6.1 are in `liability_clearing.py`.